ogmarveler/NetSCAD/NetScad.Axis/README.markdown

 ## Installation
 1. Clone the repo and add the **NetSCAD.Axis** and **NetSCAD.Core** libraries as project references to your main .NET project.
-2. Unless you're using the ``NetSCAD.Axis`` project included, create an ``Scad/Axis`` folder in your main project.
+2. Unless you're using the ``NetSCAD.Axis`` project included, create a ``Scad/Axis`` folder in your main project.
 Axes will be stored in this folder, and the ``axes.scad`` file will be the file to call the modules from.
 References to each one, along with the dimensions for each axis are saved in this file for easy reference.
 3. If you're using Visual Studio 2022, you might need to create a blank ``axes.scad`` file outside of VS2022, and then put it in the ``Scad/Axis`` folder.
 The ``NetSCAD.Axis`` project already has the folder and file, so if using the ones included with the libraries, then this step can be ignored.
 4. A ``sample.scad`` will be generated in the ``Scad`` folder, which shows an example of calling the various axis modules.